 “Pokhara is actively engaged in developing policies aimed at enhancing energy efficiency in buildings, with the belief that initiatives such as BEEN will facilitate the transformation of cities within Gandaki Province into more livable environments, rather than merely conventional urban areas.”

-Dr. Daniel Neyer, the Project Leader of BEEN, delivered the opening remarks, emphasizing the project's role in advancing the marketplace for energy-efficient building products.
+Dr. Daniel Neyer, the Project Leader of BEEN, delivered the opening and closing remarks, emphasizing the project's role in advancing the marketplace for energy-efficient building products.

-Suyesh Prajapati, the Team Leader of BEEN, underscored the significance of the manuals and discussed the vital information they provide for brick kiln industrialists.
+Suyesh Prajapati, the Project Leader of BEEN, underscored the significance of the manuals and discussed the vital information they provide for brick kiln industrialists and Saswati Chetia, Team Leader of Greentech Knowledge and Solution Pvt.
+Ltd, underscored the significance of the insulation manual.

 Unveiling of Manuals

 Two distinct knowledge products were unveiled as part of the program.
-Jose-Luis Vinuesa-Santamaria, Head of Cooperation at the European Union, and Kali Prasad Parajuli, Joint Secretary of the Ministry of Federal Affairs and General Administration (MoFAGA), were involved in this initiative.
+Jose-Luis Vinuesa-Santamaria, Head of Cooperation at the European Union, and Mahendra Kumar Sapkota Under Secretary of Ministry of Federal Affairs and General Administration (MoFAGA) and Secretary of BEEN Project Advisory Committee jointly launched the manuals.

 These manuals offer detailed, step-by-step instructions for the production of hollow and perforated fired bricks.
 They encompass all aspects, from the selection of raw materials and preparation of clay to the necessary mechanical equipment, production techniques, drying and firing processes, quality control measures, and troubleshooting strategies.